unhm-programming-team/Discord-bot-public/README.md

     * add the name of the module to the text file pip_update
     * if multiple modules are added seperate them via newline

+### Testing Prerequisites:

+    1. There is a file named "keys.txt" that must be downloaded and placed in the folder you are holding the testing bot in it can be found pinned in the "bot testing" channel in the discord or by contacting Bryan.
+       The file has been included in the .gitignore so Github will automaticly ignore this file when pushing as including it would create a security vulnerability.

 ### Current Code Testing Procedures:

         * please check that the testing bot is currently offline before beginning
     1. change the variable 'testing' in bot.py to True
         * this changed the token to use the testing bot on the server